 In fact, together they had developed a structure of law which – rather than focused on protecting people, workers, communities, and the environment – was instead focused on endless growth, extraction, and development.

-It is a structure that is inherently unsustainable, and has in fact, made sustainability illegal.
+It is a structure that is inherently unsustainable.

 Our Work Today